Welcome to the English Department.

 English is the primary language of communication in the UK and much of the world.
 Most of us grow up speaking it fluently or learn naturally as we become immersed in the classroom and society around us.
 So, we hear you ask, if I’m already fluent, why study English at school?

 Well, learning a language from birth doesn’t necessarily mean that we know how to use it accurately, effectively and with purpose.
-To learn the rules of spelling, punctuation & grammar and to construct a sentence on a page takes everyone a lot of time, study and patience, but it is crucial to nearly everything you will do, so it’s very important to get it right.
+To learn the rules of spelling, punctuation, grammar and to construct a sentence on a page takes everyone a lot of time, study and patience, but it is crucial to nearly everything you will do, so it’s very important to get it right.
 Learning these rules can help you to study other foreign languages at the same time too.
-Employers say that one of the most valuable things they look for in the people who work for them is good communication skills, and this means writing and presentation as well as talking.
+Employers say that one of the most valuable things they look for in the people who work for them is good communication skills, and this means writing and presentation as well as speaking.
 English, you might say, is the most important subject anyone can study, because good verbal and written expression is necessary for all other subjects.

 Studying English Literature helps to sharpen your analytical skills.
-If you can take a text and find the themes plus connect it with other texts, theories and historical events, you are showing that you can handle complex ideas, search for patterns and interpret information in a wider context.
+If you can take a text and find the themes, and connect it with other texts, theories and historical events, you are showing that you can handle complex ideas, search for patterns and interpret information in a wider context.
 You will also develop your planning and research skills as well as gain knowledge of history, culture, philosophy and even human behaviour.
-We believe the study of English can foster a lifelong love of literature and reading and we continually encourage our students to read from our English Literary Heritage but also from other cultures.
+We believe the study of English can foster a lifelong love of literature and reading, and we continually encourage our students to read from our English Literary Heritage but also from other cultures.
 Furthermore, the fundamentals you will learn with your English teachers are vital to many other academic subjects (history, art, politics, classics, for instance), or even beyond the classroom: university and job applications, interpreting the effects and intentions of the media in the world around you; conveying yourself with skill and success to different groups of people in all different areas of your life.

 We aim to offer our students a variety of experiences in their lessons where we are keen to develop the students’ skills in communicating their ideas effectively, both in writing and also in speech.
 Students are given opportunities to read, write and take part in oral activities such as discussion, debate, play reading and improvisation.